 People often ask us if we do short-term professional indemnity insurance policies.
-And our answer is, usually, yes we do – with one pretty significant caveat.
+And our answer, usually, is yes we do – with one pretty significant 'but'.

-So, here it is: you can buy professional indemnity (PI) insurance specifically to cover the length of a contract, you're covered only while the policy is live.
+So, here it is: you can buy professional indemnity (PI) insurance specifically to cover the length of a contract, but you're only covered for the time the policy is live.

-If you cancel the policy after the contract’s finished, it's as if you'd never had insurance.
+Put simply, if you cancel the policy after the contract’s finished, it's as if you never had insurance.
 Because if a claim is made against you for work you did on that contract after you've cancelled your policy, you're not covered.
 At all.

 It’s probably worth reading that last paragraph again, just to make sure you got it.

 Short-term professional indemnity insurance = long-term risk

-But if you think the answer is to spend as little as you can on, say, three months’ cover rather than twelve, think again.
+So, if you think a canny way of cutting costs is to spend as little as you can on, say, three months’ PI cover rather than twelve, think again.
 The reality is that it could end up costing you far, far more.

 Often, your clients will ask you to have professional indemnity insurance (they might call it professional liability insurance) before you start work for them.
 Nothing too unusual about that.

 Why?
 Because professional indemnity is different to other insurance.
 It’s what’s called a ‘claims made’ policy.

 That means, in simple terms, that means your policy has to be in force at two points for it to cover a claim against you:

 - when you did the work

 - when the claim is made.

 If you cancel your cover as soon as you finish a contract, and there’s a claim against you, say, two weeks after that, you're not covered.
 Even if it relates to work you did when the policy was in place.